patrick-kidger/py2annotate/README.rst

 (It shouldn't matter whether it comes before or after :code:`autodoc`.)

-Note that Sphinx itself must be run using Python 3, not Python 2.
+Note that Sphinx itself must be run using Python 3.6+.
 This is because py2annotate uses the Python 3 style type annotations internally in order to determine the correct annotations.

 Known Issues
 ============